-During the year ended 2014, the Company sold property to assist in meeting its financial commitments and negotiated extended terms with vendors.
+During the first quarter 2015, the Company's legal advisors and management contractors further extended payment terms to the Company.
+Also, during the year ended 2014, the Company sold property to assist in meeting its financial commitments.
 The Company also prevailed against Teuton to obtain legal title to the highly-prospective Treaty Creek property and received an advance payment of \$300,000 for the reimbursement of legal costs from Teuton Resources Corp.
 The favourable decision in the litigation with Teuton by both the trial judge in 2014 and from the BC Court of Appeal on April 27, 2014 which dismissed the appeal should improve the Company's appeal to investors and increase its ability to attract investment in the form of private placements.
 These undertakings, while significant, are not sufficient in and of themselves to enable the Company to fund all aspects of its current operations and, accordingly, management is pursuing other financial alternatives which include raising additional funds through private placements, and the sale of exploration and evaluation assets to fund the Company's exploration and development programs so it can continue as a going concern.
 The Company has also asked the court to consider granting special costs against Teuton Resources Corp. and has received a preliminary judgement of approximately \$160,000 to recover additional legal costs after successfully concluding the Treaty Creek litigation.
 There is no assurance that these initiatives will be successful.